jeffreychai/oss-repo-template/labs/lab-04/report.md

 https://en.wikipedia.org/wiki/Linus_Torvalds

-## 7 -
+## 7 - Business Idea

 Breakout Room 7 Link: https://github.com/schnur/RPIduino

 Our business idea is to create open source circuit designs for education.
-It would work as a business since we can profit by selling kits with all the parts.
+It would work as a business since we can profit by selling kits with all the parts if a group does not want to find all the parts independently.
 We decided to go with the GPL v3 license since the purpose is aimed toward education, so any future contributions should be made open source as well.

 ## 8 - Analyze 5 Projects